 “But dawn – dawn is a gift.
 Much is revealed about a person by his or her passion, or indifference, to this opening of the door of day.
 No one who loves dawn, and is abroad to see it, could be a stranger to me.”

-Reading Oliver is like morning.
+Reading Oliver is like morning itself.
 Bright, captivating, inspiring.
-One of the more authentic authors I’ve ever read, she deftly reminds us in her poetry and prose that humans are necessarily a reflection of the natural world―there is no real separation.
+One of the most authentic authors I’ve ever read, she deftly reminds us in her poetry and prose that humans are necessarily a reflection of the natural world―there is no real separation.
 None at all.

 In fact, you really can’t read Oliver, born in Cleveland, Ohio, in 1935, without looking at many things from a fresh, thought-provoking perspective.
 Winner of the Pulitzer Prize and the National Book Award, her life’s work is impressive, to say the least.
 Prolific.
 Daring.
 Consistently taking her readers in brilliant new directions.
 Her website features her full bio, and many publications.